Everyone knows they shouldn’t give their dog chocolate, but not many people know why.

 Chocolate is bad for dogs because it contains cocoa.
-One of the chemicals in cocoa is theobromine.
-Theobromine is a methylxanthine like caffeine, and it is also a stimulant.
+And, one of the chemicals in cocoa is theobromine.
+Theobromine is a methylxanthine like caffeine.

-Theobromine causes many unwanted symptoms in dogs, such as dehydration, vomiting, panting, pacing, high blood pressure, seizures, and sometimes death.
-These symptoms usually show within 6 to 12 hours.
+Theobromine causes many symptoms in dogs, such as dehydration, vomiting, panting, pacing, high blood pressure, seizures, and sometimes death.
+These symptoms usually show within 6 to 12 hours after eating chocolate.

-The amount of chocolate your dogs can eat depends mainly on two factors the type of chocolate & the size of your dog.
+The amount of chocolate your dogs can eat without the risk of death depends mainly on two factors the type of chocolate & the size of your dog.

 Sweeter chocolates contain less theobromine.
 The most dangerous types of chocolate for your dog are cocoa powder, unsweetened baker’s chocolate, and dark chocolate.
 Milk chocolate is still dangerous, but it contains less theobromine than other types of chocolate.